20 Great Mad Men Quotes That Really Make You Think

 “If you put a penny in a jar every time you make love the first year of marriage, then you take a penny out every time you make love in the second year, you know what you have?
 A jar full of pennies.” – Roger Sterling, Mad Men, Season 2, Episode 5, “The New Girl”

-Don’t miss this roundup of 12 insightful The Crown quotes.
+Don’t miss this roundup of insightful quotes from The Crown.

 “Jiminy Christmas… You think you’re going to begin your life over and do it right, but what if you never get past the beginning again?” – Pete Campbell, Mad Men, Season 7, Episode 9, “New Business”